1less1/baseball_game_db/README.md

 **Bold** indicates I have working insert data sql script!

 ## Game Instructions
+1. Import the DB using the file: **baseball_game_db_dump.sql**
-1. Import the Database within you locally hosted MySQL database through something like Workbench
+2. Run the script within your locally hosted MySQL database through something like Workbench.
-2. Make sure your MYSQL(Version#) is RUNNING -> This is crucial to be able to connect through python!
+3. Make sure your MYSQL Service is **RUNNING** -> This is crucial to be able to connect through python!
-3. Go to a terminal to start the game:
+4. Go to a terminal and switch to **Full Screen** to start the game:
 ```powershell
 python main.py
 ```
-4. Enjoy!
+5. Enjoy!

 ## Final Project SQL Script Mappings